What is the male-dominated workplace and how deep into the Blue Zone is your workplace?

 - The workplace has slogans such as “Our People Make the Difference” or “The Right People Make All the Difference.”

 - Men are in action oriented roles such as sales and operations that have a direct financial impact.
-Women are in support and secondary functions.
+Women are in support and secondary functions where the impact on the bottom line is difficult to quantify.

 - When a problem persists the solution is to assign more people to it.